gustavolp1/etl-proj/Project Report.md

 ### 6. Testing (TestTransformUtils.ml)

 - Created tests using OUnit2.
-- The test inputs were updated to match a **randomized dataset**, and the assertions were adjusted accordingly.
 - Tests validate:
   - Correct grouping and aggregation logic.
   - Handling of edge cases like empty inputs.